-Buffalo smashed potatoes are an instant favorite!
-The smashed potatoes get crisped up perfectly in the oven, and then are topped with a tangy, spicy buffalo sauce.
+Buffalo smashed potatoes get crisped up perfectly in the oven and are topped with a tangy, spicy buffalo sauce.

 If you love buffalo sauce, you'll love this recipe.
 It's a recipe that is perfect for holidays, backyard cookouts, and snacking while watching football or your favorite sport.